selbekk/smashnorge/README.md

 ## Initial setup

+This project is built with a nice new build tool called Gulp.
+It uses Node and NPM, so if you don't have it installed, head over to their [getting started guide](https://docs.npmjs.com/getting-started/installing-node).

+First off - install gulp through NPM:

+    npm install gulp -g

-Install dependencies with `npm install`.
+Then install all dependencies with

-Go into the folder `/static-web` and install Bower's dependencies:

-    bower install
+    gulp install

-To start a test server, write `gulp serve`.
+And we're done!
+To start a test server, simply run

+    gulp serve

 Not a lot to see yet - of course.
 We're hoping to get a basic version up and running in a few weeks.